 What is a Pro Forma Invoice?

-A pro forma invoice is also known as an estimate or a quote.
-It is a preliminary “bill of sale” sent to a buyer before the goods are delivered to them.
+A Pro Forma Invoice is also known as an estimate or a quote.
+It is a preliminary “Bill of Sale” sent to a buyer before the delivery of goods.
 It outlines the seller’s intent to complete this delivery for a specific price.
-This is not considered a ‘true’ invoice, as it hasn’t been agreed on yet.
-Most people look at this more as a “notification.”
+A Pro Forma Invoice is not considered a ‘true’ invoice as it hasn’t been agreed upon yet, but it’s mostly looked at as a ‘notification.’

-How is Pro Forma invoice different from a Commercial Invoice?
+How is Pro Forma Invoice different from a Commercial Invoice?

-Why are Pro Forma invoices used?
+Why are Pro Forma Invoices used?